Configure Mobile Channels and Push Providers in the Airship Dashboard

 sharing across projects once it has been uploaded.

-If you have not already registered an iOS App ID, click +, select App IDs, and click Continue:
+If you have not already registered an iOS App ID, add one now:

-Click your app’s name in the list of App IDs, and skip to step 4 below.
+Select your app’s name in the list of App IDs, then continue to step 5 below.

 Note